 At AUI, there is more to education than attending classes and taking exams.

 The Division of Student Affairs focuses on helping students make the most of their stay at AUI and plays a significant role in the overall development of students.
-It provides a suitable environment in which students may engage in a varied and rich program of extracurricular learning opportunities as well as in recreational and cultural activities.
+The Division provides a suitable environment in which students may engage in varied and rich co-curricular activities and program.

-Campus life at AUI offers intramural and intercollegiate sports and fitness programs to keep students in top shape physically and mentally.
-The Student Health Center helps students strengthen and maintain health and well-being and offers assistance with personal or academic problems.
+Campus life at AUI offers intramural and intercollegiate sports and fitness programs to keep active participants in the best shape, physically and mentally.
+The Student Health Center provides first-aid medical services to help students strengthen and maintain their health and overall well-being.

 Counseling Services is ready to help students overcome personal difficulties.
 Our spiritual leaders serve our community by leading regular religious services and interfaith discussions to promote tolerance and diversity.
 Housing Services guarantees housing on campus for undergraduates for at least six semesters in a safe, comfortable environment that fosters community living, mutual respect, and civility through the Resident Assistants' Program and other activities